fakeneuron/CalenBooker/README.md

        - `Login.js`: Login screen with signup link and resend confirmation option for unconfirmed emails.
        - `AuthConfirm.js`: Handles email confirmation redirect to `/dashboard` (`/auth/confirm`).
        - `Dashboard.js`: Dashboard screen with appointments table, default post-login page (`/dashboard`), left-aligned names, centered data columns.
-       - `BusinessProfile.js`: Business profile screen (`/business-profile`) with form for business details, auto-populate sample data, a time zone dropdown (e.g., "America/New_York") saved to `time_zone` column in `business_profile`, and a "Preview" button to display a Kawaii-styled preview of the profile as clients would see it.
+       - `BusinessProfile.js`: Business profile screen (`/business-profile`) with form for business details (using `FormField`), auto-populate sample data, a time zone dropdown (e.g., "America/New_York") saved to `time_zone` column in `business_profile`, and a "Preview" button to display a Kawaii-styled preview of the profile as clients would see it.
        - `AppointmentScheduler.js`: Scheduling screen with appointment URL generation (`/appointment-scheduler`), profile check, and auto-populate sample data.
-Includes a "Service Type" dropdown with preset options ("Haircut," "Consultation," "Shave") and an "Other" option with manual text entry; saves `service_type` to the `appointments` table.
+Includes a "Service Type" dropdown with preset options ("Haircut," "Consultation," "Shave") and an "Other" option with manual text entry (using `FormField`); saves `service_type` to the `appointments` table.
 Added a "Status" dropdown ("Confirmed," "Pending," "Cancelled") with "Confirmed" as default, saving to `status` column.
-       - `AppointmentConfirmation.js`: Client-facing appointment confirmation page (`/appointment-confirmation/:id`) with appointment/business details (including `service_type` and `time_zone` displayed with the appointment time) and calendar integration (`.ics`, Google Calendar, Outlook).
+       - `AppointmentConfirmation.js`: Client-facing appointment confirmation page (`/appointment-confirmation/:id`) with appointment/business details (including `service_type` and `time_zone` displayed with the appointment time) and calendar integration (`.ics`, Google Calendar, Outlook) using centered branded logos.
      - `frontend/src/components/`:
        - `Navbar.js`: Navigation bar for protected routes with a Kawaii-styled user icon dropdown (hover/click) for "Business Profile" and "Logout," and a top-level "Schedule Appointment" link; redirects to `/` on logout.
        - `AppointmentsTable.js`: Reusable table displaying user’s appointments with sortable columns (date/time ascending).
 Includes "Service Type" and "Status" columns with `status` shown in colors (green for "Confirmed," yellow for "Pending," red for "Cancelled").
+       - `FormField.js`: Reusable form field component for text inputs and dropdowns, used in `BusinessProfile.js` and `AppointmentScheduler.js` to simplify form markup and reduce file size.
      - `frontend/src/`:
        - `App.js`: Root component with routing and Supabase auth state management.
        - `index.js`: Entry point rendering `App.js` with routing.